 Now we can see 5 hidden partitions in total.

 Since these hidden partitions are of great significance (some are related to system recovery and some affect the boot of Windows), Windows hide them to avoid mistaken operation and virus attack, and users had better not delete them to release space.
 However, if there is no need to keep them any more (a system backup has been made, for example) but you cannot delete them in Disk Management, please see Cannot Delete Volumes in Windows to get solutions.

 Under this situation, we know where the missing hard drive space is, but it saves files.

 3.There Is Unpartitioned Hard Disk Space

 A newly bought hard disk cannot be used to save data unless we partition it.
 To be specific, we need to create partitions on the disk.
-Only partitioned space can be visible in Windows Explorer (a partition without drive letter is invisible in Windows Explorer, too), but we can see unpartitioned space (also called unallocated space) in Disk Management.
+Only partitioned space can be visible in Windows Explorer (a partition without drive letter is invisible in Windows Explorer, too), but we can see unpartitioned space (also called unallocated space) in both Disk Management and Partition Wizard.
 For example, there are 3 partitions and 2 unallocated spaces in my computer: